MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/ios.md

+---
+title: iOS  Analytics
+description: Analytics for iOS apps
+keywords: ios

+---

 # iOS Analytics

 This page gives a summary of how to integrate the SDK for Analytics.
-Should you need more details, the detailed integration instruction can be found at [in the SDK section](/sdk/iOS/getting-started/).
+Should you need more details, the detailed integration instruction can be found at [in the SDK section](!/sdk/getting-started/ios/).
 The SDK section also contains instruction for using CocoaPods

 # 1 - Add the SDK to the project